casparhealth/caspar-fork-design-tokens/GITHUB-INTEGRATION.md

 **Goal:** Verify plugin can create new branch and file

 **Steps:**
-1. Configure plugin with GitHub token
+1. Configure plugin with GitHub token and a new branch name (e.g., "design-tokens")
 2. Export tokens
-3. Check new branch created
+3. Check branch was created on GitHub
 4. Verify file committed
-5. Confirm PR opened
+5. Confirm workflow ran

-**Expected Result:** ✅ Branch + File + PR all created successfully
+**Expected Result:** ✅ Branch + File + Workflow run all completed successfully

 ### Scenario 2: Updating Existing Tokens

-**Goal:** Verify plugin can update existing file
+**Goal:** Verify plugin can update existing file in existing branch

 **Steps:**
 1. Modify tokens in Figma
-2. Export tokens again
+2. Export tokens again to the same branch
-3. Check existing branch is reused or new branch created
+3. Check that file is updated with new content
-4. Verify file updated with new content
+4. Verify workflow runs again

-**Expected Result:** ✅ File updated with latest tokens
+**Expected Result:** ✅ File updated with latest tokens, workflow triggered

-### Scenario 3: Multiple Exports
+### Scenario 3: Different Branch Names

-**Goal:** Test repeated exports create separate branches
+**Goal:** Test flexibility of branch naming

 **Steps:**
-1. Export tokens → PR created
+1. Export tokens to "main" branch
+2. Change settings to "develop" branch
-2. Export tokens again (without merging first PR)
+3. Export tokens again
-3. Check that second export creates new branch with different timestamp
+4. Verify both branches have the token file

-**Expected Result:** ✅ Two separate PRs with different branch names
+**Expected Result:** ✅ Can commit to any branch specified in settings

 ### Scenario 4: Large Token File